vseryakov/backendjs/README.md

 The system API returns information about the backend statistics, allows provisioning and configuration commands and other internal maintenance functions.
 By default is is open for access to all users but same security considerations apply here as for the Data API.

 This is implemented by the `system` module from the core.
-To enable this functionality specify `-allow-modules=bk_system`.
+To enable this functionality specify `-preload-modules=bk_system`.

 - `/system/restart`
     Perform restart of the Web processes, this will be done gracefully, only one Web worker process will be restarting while the other processes will keep